arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 10. Click **Create** to start deploying the first cluster with Accelerated Writes.

-11. Repeat  the same steps again to create a second cluster without Accelerated writes by unchecking the **Enable Accelerated Writes** checkbox on the storage tab.
+11. Repeat  the same steps again to create a second cluster without Accelerated writes by choosing a normal unchecking the **Enable Accelerated Writes** checkbox on the storage tab.

 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image010.png)